loilo/tapsig/README.md

 ### Checking if an Object is Tapped
 You can check if an object is tapped by running `tapsig.isTapped(object)`.

+### Tap Promises
+There are [edge cases](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Called_on_incompatible_type) where wrapping an object in a Proxy does not work.
+Promises are one of those.
+Therefore, `tapsig` will not tap Promises themselves, but wrap them in another Promise whose resolved result will in turn be tapped.

 ### Debugging
 The Node.js version of Tapsig uses the [debug](https://npmjs.com/package/debug) utility to print logs.